 The flexible nature of this degree also makes it a good springboard to postgraduate study across specialist areas in Social and Political Sciences.
 Other graduates take conversion courses for law and teaching and many go on to work for international organisations.

 Graduates go on to a wide variety of careers across the public and private sectors including:

-I studied at the University of Lund in Sweden via the SPS Erasmus programme.
+I studied at the University of Lund in Sweden via SPS European exchange.
 It gave me the opportunity to learn a new culture and language, make friends from around the globe and study at a world class university.
 I've also been an intern on Wall Street, shadowed a Secretary of State and worked at a FTSE 100 company.
 It's great work experience that shows how valuable the course is for employers.Tom, BA Social and Political Sciences

 |Access to Higher Education Diploma||36 credits at Distinction and 9 credits at Merit or higher|

 |BTEC National Extended Diploma||DDD|

 |International foundation programme||Foundation Certificate from our International Pathway College or an appropriate alternative.|